nixos-asia/website/en/haskell-rust-ffi.md

 Read more about "Calling Rust code from C" [here](https://doc.rust-lang.org/nomicon/ffi.html#calling-rust-code-from-c).

-The library now builds, but we don't have the dynamic library yet.
-Let's add a `crate-type` to the `Cargo.toml`:
+The library now builds, but we don't have the dynamic library files that are required for FFI.
+For this, let's add a `crate-type` to the `Cargo.toml`:

 ```toml
 [lib]